 All in all, based on what I learned in my Abnormal Psychology class at Rutgers (where I also diagnosed Sarah Winchester with Schizotypal Personality Disorder), I think it is reasonable to [unofficially, of course] diagnose my cat with GAD.

-Revision (1/4/2014): Just to clarify, Cleo has been brought to an actual veterinarian numerous times and supposedly, she just has a highly sensitive temperament.
+Revision (1/4/2014): Just to clarify, Cleo has been brought to an actual veterinarian numerous times and supposedly, she just has a highly sensitive and fearful temperament.
 This post was simply written because I’m intrigued by my cat’s personality.